mwadman/mwadman.github.io/_posts/2018-08-03-OpenStack-Lab-Network-HTTP.markdown

 exit 0
 ```

-# Testing
+### Testing ZTP

 After saving the above files, we'll run the playbook again so that our ztp script is now available on the web server.

-Next is booting one of the Cumulus switches and checking whether everything completes successfully.
+Next is booting one of the Cumulus switches (`vagrant up cumulus_spine01`) and checking whether everything completes successfully.
 The best way to do this is by checking with the ZTP daemon on the switch, using the command `ztp -s`:

 ```bash